 This kind of HR software can also make employees feel important and appreciated by creating a social, mobile and consumer-oriented experience inside the company.
 Instead of automating business functions and taking important tasks away from the employee, HR technology that is employee-focused can still make the lives of HR easier while putting the employees first.

 This is where talent activation comes into play.
-Talent activation is focused on making the most out of your people and transforms traditional talent management strategies from simple processes into a measurable and continual list of experiences that integrate employees from the very beginning – moving beyond simple onboarding, maintaining the momentum, and tying work to crucial business objectives.
+According to Hyatt, talent activation is focused on making the most out of your people and transforms traditional talent management strategies from simple processes into a measurable and continual list of experiences that integrate employees from the very beginning – moving beyond simple onboarding, maintaining the momentum, and tying work to crucial business objectives.

 Talent activation helps with: